Yuzuru Hanyu: Philanthropy

 In cooperation with Yomiuri Shimbun, a free entry exhibition of Hanyu's photos, costumes, and medals was held in multiple locations in Japan in 2018 and 2022 and online in 2020.
 A total sum of more than 150 million yen was donated from the sales of the exhibition's merchandise.
 Around 42 million yen was donated in 2018 to support victims of the Great East Japan Earthquake and other disasters, and around 27 million yen was donated in 2020 to the National Corona Medical Welfare Support Fund.
 The donation from the 2022 exhibition that exceeded 85 million yen was donated to the Yomiuri Light and Love Foundation which was used to create a disaster relief fund in preparation for any future large-scale disaster that occurs in Japan.
 In February 2023, it was announced that 10 million yen from the fund would be donated for relief and reconstruction efforts in areas affected by the 2023 Turkey–Syria earthquake in Turkey.
 In January 2024, it was announced that 10 million yen from the fund would be donated to the Ishikawa Prefecture which was severely impacted by the 2024 Noto Peninsula earthquake.
 In July 2024, it was announced that a total of 2 million yen from a portion of the sales from Costume Kewpie® dolls dressed in Hanyu's costumes, plus a donation from Hanyu himself, would be sent to Ishikawa Prefecture to help with the reconstruction of the disaster-stricken areas through the Yomiuri Light and Love Foundation.
+In July 2026, it was announced that a total of ¥1,543,680 from a portion of the sales for Tamamushi-nuri Compact Mirror inspired by Hanyu's Costume, would be donated to the Yomiuri Light and Love Foundation and at the end of the same month it was announced that the foundation donated 10 million yen to Kumamoto Prefecture after the 2026 Kumamoto earthquake to support victims and aid in reconstruction efforts.

 From 2014 to 2022, Hanyu regularly participated in Nippon TV's annual charity program 24-Hour Television, holding special ice shows and visiting victims in disaster areas.
 In 2014, he held a one-night ice show to bring in donations.
 In 2015, he and Hey!
 Say!
 JUMP member Yuri Chinen designed "Chari-T-shirts" for the program under the slogan "To connect: a smile beyond time".
 Profits from the t-shirt sales were donated to charity.
 He also visited earthquake-affected areas in Fukushima and Ishinomaki, interviewing the victims as part of the program segment.